What is Capital Markets Education?

 Derivatives can get complicated, but they represent a huge market as well.
-They are versatile and can be structured and created to modify features such as risk and return for other securities.
+They are versatile and can be structured and created to tailor features such as risk and return for other securities.

 Why Learn About Capital Markets?

 Capital markets are the most vital function in a market-based economy.
 As such, it is a dynamic and exciting career path for many.
-It deals with evolving trends that are currently happening in the world, from technology to healthcare and other industries.
+It deals with current evolving trends happening in the world, from technology to healthcare and other industries.
 It also provides a lucrative way to make a living through investing and trading securities.